Given the onslaught of research, articles and government edicts on this topic (see notices) … I feel compelled to write about pollution this month …

 New Water Drinking Standards

 14 May 2012 – China announced updated drinking water standards to be applied throughout the country effective 1 July 2012 with a total of 21 toxicological indicators.
 An improvement indeed as the last set of standards was introduced in 1985 with only 10 indicators.
 There is more good news … the new standard has 106 requirements on organic substances, microbes and purification levels – a huge increase from the previous 35.
 According to Zhang Lan, deputy director of the water office under the China Center for Disease Control and Prevention, the new standards will also have “stricter requirements on certain indicators as arsenic, chromium and lead”.
+These standards are expected to be enforced by 2015.

 If you feel these new standards are going to short change you on your daily arsenic load, you can always get your daily dose of arsenic from a bottle of Fiji Water.